A Recipe for Watermarking Diffusion Models: Watermarking diffusion models

-where $\lambda$ controls the penalty of weight change and the $\ell_{1}$ regularization is used for sparsity.
+where $\lambda$ controls the penalty of weight change and the $\ell_{1}$ norm is used for sparsity.
 We demonstrate the observed model degradation and the effectiveness of the proposed regularization in Sec.~\ref{sec_5}.

-In Figure~\ref{fig: illustration} (\textbf{Bottom}), we illustrate the watermarking process for text-to-image DMs.
-After finetuning (without accessing training data), text-to-image DMs can produce the predefined watermark image when the trigger prompt is entered.
-Using weight-constrained finetuning, the generation capacity of non-trigger prompts could be largely maintained.
+In Figure~\ref{fig: illustration} (right), we illustrate the watermarking process for text-to-image DMs.
+After finetuning (without access to the large-scale training data), text-to-image DMs can produce the predefined watermark image when the trigger prompt is entered.
+Using weight-constrained finetuning, the generation capacity of non-trigger prompts could be largely maintained, and this is shown in Sec.~\ref{sec_5}.